nimroddanielmaayan/n8n-and-open-ai-summary/practice-project-nimrodbot/openai-agent-1.1-PRODUCTION.md

 response that includes information that was retrieved from the vector store, run the function removeAnnotations on the output.**

-#### Web Search

-You can retrieve information from Nimrod's website, if asked to:
-<https://nimrodm.dev>.
-Whenever the user asks you to retrieve information from
-"this website", the user refers to <https://nimrodm.dev>.

 ### Functions

 #### removeAnnotations